cwaldoch/cwaldoch.github.io/_posts/2017-12-14-Herfindahl-Hirschman-at-the-Movies.md

 # Herfindahl-Hirschman at the Movies

 ## Disney Acquires Fox
-In a move that’s been rumored for weeks and discussed for years the Disney behemoth purchased a large chunk of Fox this morning for $52.4 billion.
+In a move that’s been rumored for weeks and discussed for years [the Disney behemoth purchased a large chunk of Fox this morning for $52.4 billion](https://www.washingtonpost.com/news/business/wp/2017/12/14/disney-buys-much-of-fox-in-mega-merger-that-will-shake-world-of-entertainment-and-media/?utm_term=.09305d0665db).
 One thing that stood out to me in the coverage of such a massive merger was the anemic attention given to any potential anti-trust implications in the wake of what appeared to be a significant concentration in certain fields of media.
 I know the DOJ has been somewhat weak in the area for several decades, but the overwhelming feeling of foregone conclusion in media coverage felt off to me.

 A few people expressed dissent, as mentioned in the article linked above, but it seems like the overwhelming majority, from Wall Street, to reporters and analysts presume the deal will go forward.
 Additionally, at least some of those expressing skepticism appear somewhat more focused on the erratic nature of the current administration rather than market power concerns.
 It’s possible I’m just overly suspicious due to my day job of monitoring and analyzing energy market processes and outcomes, which have some natural tendencies towards these outcomes, but I thought that even a superficial look would be a fun evening project.

 ## What to Measure?
 In terms of quick and dirty analyses with real endorsement from enforcement bodies, the Herfindahl-Hirschman Index (HHI) seemed like a great entry point.
-Wikipedia has a good opening line:
+[Wikipedia has a good opening line](https://en.wikipedia.org/wiki/Herfindahl_index):

-The Herfindahl index (also known as Herfindahl–Hirschman Index, HHI, or sometimes HHI-score) is a measure of the size of firms in relation to the industry and an indicator of the amount of competition among them.
+"The Herfindahl index (also known as Herfindahl–Hirschman Index, HHI, or sometimes HHI-score) is a measure of the size of firms in relation to the industry and an indicator of the amount of competition among them."

 HHI is something I’ve occasionally calculated in other endeavors, so I’m familiar with the 0–10,000 structure of the metric and how to calculate it.
-The Department of Justice defines handy tiers of HHI values that industries can fall into when agencies are conducting analysis:
+[The Department of Justice defines handy tiers of HHI values](https://www.justice.gov/atr/herfindahl-hirschman-index) that industries can fall into when agencies are conducting analysis:

-Below 1,500 — Not Concentrated
+* Below 1,500 — Not Concentrated
-1,500–2,500 — Moderately Concentrated
+* 1,500–2,500 — Moderately Concentrated
-Greater than 2,500 — Highly Concentrated
+* Greater than 2,500 — Highly Concentrated
 These values don’t inherently force action, but they provide a heuristic through which to consider a particular market.
 So now I’ve got a metric, but how the heck are we gonna apply this to a wide-ranging media conglomerate?

 ## Python Scraping Mojo